 The fluid utilized in the cleaning process usually includes water and soap of some type.
 There exists a myriad of cleaning products of different types on the market today.
 They are designed to aid in different types of cleaning projects.

 A thorough cleaning of an area, surface, object, or item must occur before disinfection or sterilization can be undertaken appropriately.
-Cleaning is always the first phase of a process like a biohazard remediation.
+Cleaning is always the first phase of biohazard remediation.